enigma-script/codsoft_task3/README.md

 streamlit run app.py→ Open http://localhost:8501 in your browser and play with the sliders!

-Results Highlights
+Results Highlights:
 Best Model: KNN (perfect classification on test set) Confusion Matrix: No misclassifications
 Interactive Demo: Enter any sepal/petal measurements → instant species prediction

-About the Internship
+About the Internship:
 This is Task 3 of the CODSOFT Data Science Internship.
-I'm working on completing at least 3 tasks (as required) and will add more folders like task1_titanic, task2_movie_rating, etc., to this same repository.
+I'm working on completing at least 3 tasks and will add more repositories.

-Technologies Used
+Technologies Used:
 Python
 Pandas, NumPy, Matplotlib, Seaborn
 Scikit-learn (for ML models)
 Streamlit (for web app)

-Connect with Me
+Connect with Me-
 LinkedIn: www.linkedin.com/in/khadeejah-shaikh-741001395
 GitHub: https://github.com/enigma-script

 #codsoft #datascience #machinelearning #internship #python #streamlit

 Feel free to reach out if you'd like to collaborate or discuss ML projects! 🚀